 The ability of the Kingdom of eSwatini to develop sustainably is challenged by its vulnerability to climate-related shocks, including droughts, wild fires, and floods.
 These stresses negatively impact health, food security and productive economic activity, while disproportionately affecting the rural poor.

-Based on this, the government has requested technical and financial support to build the necessary capacity for a more substantive and sustained drought preparedness program, serving as the basis for the eSwatini Drought Preparedness project which was implemented by the ACP-EU NDRR Program.
+In this context, the government requested technical and financial support to build the necessary capacity for a more substantive and sustained drought preparedness program, serving as the basis for the eSwatini Drought Preparedness project which was implemented by the ACP-EU NDRR Program.

 - Component 1: Drought monitor and early warning system.
-Activities will foster the development of a composite drought monitor and early warning system.
+Activities under this component fostered the development of a composite drought monitor and early warning system.

 - Component 2: Drought vulnerability profiles and costing the impacts.
-An analysis will be undertaken to quantify drought risk in key sectors of eSwatini, such as agriculture, water, health, and/or education.
+An analysis was undertaken to quantify drought risk in key sectors of eSwatini, such as agriculture, water, health, and/or education.

 - Component 3: Pilot drought contingency plans.
-The initial analytical and engagement work needed to develop several pilot drought contingency plans will be supported.
+This component supported the initial analytical and engagement work needed to develop several pilot drought contingency plans.

 - Component 4: Risk financing/insurance mechanisms.
-Analytical work will be undertaken to identify the most appropriate risk financing and insurance mechanisms for mitigating the impacts of droughts.
+Analytical work was undertaken under this component to identify the most appropriate risk financing and insurance mechanisms for mitigating the impacts of droughts.

 - Component 5: Communication, knowledge sharing, and dissemination.
-Activities will foster knowledge sharing and exchange through workshops/forums and publication and dissemination of knowledge/analytical products.
+Activities fostered knowledge sharing and exchange through workshops/forums and publication and dissemination of knowledge/analytical products.

-The World Bank is implementing this project in close collaboration with the National Disaster Management Agency.
+The World Bank implemented this project in close collaboration with the National Disaster Management Agency.